Architecture of London: Interwar and art deco architecture (1919–1939)

+Senate House (1937), often described as one of London's first skyscrapers, built in an austere blend of art deco and neoclassicism.

 After the end of World War I, several outstanding building projects begun before 1914 were finally completed.
 The sombre mood and straitened financial circumstances of interwar Britain made the flamboyant Neo-Baroque style no longer suitable for new architecture.
 Instead, British architects turned back to the austere, clean lines of Georgian architecture for inspiration.
 Consequently, Neo-Georgian was the preferred style for municipal and government architecture well into the 1960s.
 The sale and demolition of many of London's grandest aristocratic houses gave rise to some of the largest private building projects of the interwar period, built to Art Deco or Neo-Georgian designs.
 These include The Dorchester (Art Deco) and the Grosvenor House Hotel (Neo-Georgian) on Park Lane, both on the sites of grand London houses of the same names.
 Many buildings clustered around Georgian squares in Central London were demolished and replaced, ironically enough, with Neo-Georgian edifices in near-identical styles but larger.
 Grosvenor Square, the most exclusive of London's squares, saw the demolition of original Georgian buildings in favour of the uniform Neo-Georgian townhouses which currently surround the square on the north, east and south sides.
 In St James's Square several buildings were demolished and rebuilt in the Neo-Georgian style, including Norfolk House.